-Description: The Leopard Gecko is a nocturnal ground dwelling gecko.
+The Leopard Gecko is a nocturnal ground dwelling gecko.
 It is hardy, prolific, and comes in a variety of interesting color and pattern morphs.
 Leopard Geckos reach a size of 8 to 10 inches and weigh 45-65 grams, although some have been known to reach 100 grams.
-Their lifespan in captivity is up to 22 years, although the oldest known leopard gecko lived to 29 years.
+Their lifespan in human care is up to 22 years, although the oldest known leopard gecko lived to 28 years.
 Most adults are yellow with dark brown spots.
-Leopard geckos are carnivorous and dermatophagic, meaning they eat the skin that they shed.
+Leopard geckos are carnivorous and “dermatophagic”, meaning they eat the skin that they shed.

 Juveniles generally are banded yellow and dark brown which fades into the spotted pattern as the gecko matures.
 Today, breeders also have developed the “designer” and leucistic geckos.